-From 1990 through 2020, I was a full-time faculty member of St. John’s University teaching in the Department of Art and Design and served as the department's chairperson from 2010 through 2013.
+From 1990 through 2020, I served as a full-time faculty member at St. John’s University, teaching in the Department of Art and Design and holding the position of department chairperson from 2010 to 2013.
 I retired from St. John’s University in 2020 as an Associate Professor.